Aurorum/petals-theme/readme.txt

 = How do I set up my theme? =

 Petals has been designed to be easy to set up, and can be done so directly from the Customizer.
-Pick your own header image and visit the "Theme Options" panel.
-You can also create a Promotion Panel or create a Block directly from your Customizer to direct your audience to significant parts of your website.
-If you wish, you can toggle your front-page to something bolder in the Front Page Panel.
-From there, all you need to do is write your first post.
+Pick your own header image and visit the "Theme Options" panel, from which you can also create a Promotion Panel.
+If you wish, you can also toggle your front-page to something bolder in the Front Page Panel.
+In order to utilise "Blocks", which emphasise certain content and provide the ability to link to other content, you'll need to activate a Static Front Page, then visit the Customizer.
+From there, all that's left to do is to start blogging!

 = Does this theme support any plugins? =

 Petals includes support for Jetpack's Infinite Scrolling, Social Menu, and Content Options.
 It is also compatible with all Gutenberg blocks.

 == Changelog ==

+= 1.2 - July 22 2019 =
+* Adds alt tags for Featured Images
+* Call the new wp_body_open function
+* Ensure that the Header Text Colour automatically updates in the Customizer when changed, without the need to refresh
+* Prevent a fatal error for users visiting a page with a Featured Image on a site without Jetpack
+* Lots of sanitization and escaping!
+* No longer display Petals Blocks unless using a Static Front Page
+* Limit the number of Petals Blocks automatically displayed to reduce content creation

 = 1.1 - July 01 2019 =
 * Add support for Jetpack's Social Menu and Content Options